LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Preparedness, “preps” for short, cover a wide spectrum from the simple, such as having enough reserve cash to pay for an unexpected automotive repair, to the fanciful (buying half of New Zealand and turning it into a private bunker complex, for example).
 In any discussion about preps, firearms are a major topic because it is unrealistic to expect to survive major upheavals without the means to mount an effective defense.
 Violence and lawlessness almost always accompany tumultuous events.
 Prudent, realistic people arm themselves rather than depend on humanity’s brighter angels or a government to protect them.

-The real question then is not whether to own firearms, rifles in this case, rather which ones are best for the task?
-Today’s rifle market offers the prepared person near infinite choices.
-There is one type, however, which they should give serious consideration.
-Military surplus.
+The real question then is not whether to own firearms, rifles in this case, but rather which ones are best for the task?
+Today’s rifle market offers the prepared person near-infinite choices.
+There is one type, however, to which they should give serious consideration: military surplus.

-Given these five rifles were designed for battle, it should come as no surprise they are a superior choice to run-o-the mill sporting guns when it comes to defensive use.
-Equipped with a full accessory kit—bandoliers, clips, sling, and bayonet—they are just as effective now for social occasions as when they ruled the battle field in the last century.
-Old-tech does not mean bad-tech.
+Given these five rifles were designed for battle, it should come as no surprise they are a superior choice to run-of-the-mill sporting guns when it comes to defensive use.
+Equipped with a full accessory kit—bandoliers, clips, sling, and bayonet—they are just as effective now for social occasions as when they ruled the battlefield in the last century.
+Old tech does not mean bad tech.
 History is replete with instances where people with less than state-of-the-art arms leveraged them to acquire more modern hardware once things turned ugly.

 Not All Sunshine and Light

 For all their positive attributes, surplus rifles have some challenges.
-Foremost, all surplus rifles need a thorough inspection by a qualified gunsmith prior to use.
-There are several areas which could stand improvement such as sights and triggers.
+Foremost among them, all surplus rifles need a thorough inspection by a qualified gunsmith prior to use.
+There are several areas that could stand improvement, such as sights and triggers.
 Not to worry, though, a burgeoning aftermarket has many ingenious ways to improve the rough spots on these old warriors.

-Here then, in no particular order, are five excellent mil-surp rifles for those times when the stuff hits the proverbial fan.
+Here, in reverse order, are my top five mil-surp rifle picks for those times when the stuff hits the proverbial fan.

 Produced from 1924 through the 1950s, the “Yugos,” as many call them, are Mauser M1898 type bolt-action rifles first built by Fabrique Nationale in Belgium and later under license by the Yugoslavian government at the Zastava arsenal.
 They are similar to the German Kar 98K with some minor differences.